Timber Defects Explained: Causes, Types, Identification, and Long-Term Impact

 Fungal Decay

-- Soft rot – occurs in high-moisture environments
+- Soft rot – occurs in very wet environments, often in ground contact or submerged wood

 Mold and Stain